DNS stands for domain name system which, you guessed it, is a system used for controlling your domains.

 If your A record points to the IP address of your WP Engine hosting account (and your website files and database are there) your domain will display your WP Engine website when visited, unless no other rules are in place.

 Registering a Domain

 To manage DNS, firstly you need to have a domain, so let’s start with the domain registration process which is super simple.

-To register a domain, you need to visit someone who sells them, like WP Engine or Namecheap.
+To register a domain, you need to visit someone who sells them, like Namecheap.
 Namecheap offer free privacy protection on all domains, so are the natural choice if you don’t mind keeping your domains separate from your hosting.

 When it comes to registering domains, you can do one of two things:

 - Register your domains with someone like Namecheap and host your website elsewhere.

 - Register your domain the same place you purchased hosting.